 Leeds, LS2 9JT United Kingdom + Google Map

-This two-day course provides an introduction to Python programming with a focus on data analytics.
+This two-day course, running in conjunction with Leeds Digital Festival 2019, provides an introduction to Python programming with a focus on data analytics.
 The course will introduce some basics in Python programming such as data types, basic operations, data sequences and data structures, control flows, exceptions and object-oriented programming.
 We will then focus on working with actual data, such as survey data, time-series data, JSON data (e.g. Twitter data), and geo-spatial data.
 This will include visualization and statistical analysis of numerical data.
 The course will also give an introduction in spatial analyses and visualization of geo-spatial data and an introduction into natural language processing and text mining of large textual data.
 Short lectures will be interspersed with hands-on practical exercises with plenty of opportunity to work with real data of various types.

 The participants of this course will leave with a practical understanding of Python and its applications in data analytics, including being able to continue exploring Python in self-study.